-Pea Body Hotel – If you are looking for a fancier more upscale stay in downtown check out the Pea Body Hotel.
+Pea Body Hotel – If you are looking for a fancier, more upscale stay downtown, check out the Pea Body Hotel.
 This will also give you multiple chances to see the ducks!

 Hampton Inn & Suites Memphis – Beale Street – Located in downtown Memphis, this Hampton Inn & Suites Memphis hotel is a great location and has amenities for all families.

 SpringHill Suites Memphis Downtown – SpringHill Suites Memphis Downtown is another option when looking for a hotel in the city of Memphis.

 We stayed in a vacation rental that was 10 minutes outside of Beale Street.
 It worked well for our larger group.
 Here are a few vacation rentals to check out: